 Jl.
 Sri Wedari No.5, Ubud

 On the top floor of a shuttered two-storey building, with a charming rooftop and temple outlook, Hujan Locale is the place to go to really feel like you’re in Ubud.
 The cuisine helps too.
 Chef and restaurateur Will Meyrick has taken his love for Indonesian flavours and given them a modern make-over but not so much so that they lose their authenticity.
-From a grazing menu of small and large dishes try grouper and chive dumplings, and beef satay padang before moving onto crispy whole fish served or Bali’s best slow-cooked beef rendang.
+Work your way through the grazing menu of small and large dishes—grouper and chive dumplings, beef satay padang, crispy whole fish and a slow-cooked beef rendang.
 For dessert taste test the Balinese affogato with coconut ice-cream and single origin local coffee.

 Syrco Basè